Doubly Robust Estimator for Off-Policy Evaluation with Large Action Spaces: Proposed estimator

 \begin{proposition}[Unbiasedness of MDR] MDR is unbiased under either Assumptions \ref{no_direct_effect} and \ref{common_embed_support}, or Assumption \ref{unbias_q_x_a_e}.
 See Appendix \ref{proof_unbiasedness_mdr} for the proof. \end{proposition}

 Proposition \ref{mdr_unbias} shows that MDR is more likely to be unbiased than MIPS as MDR requires weaker assumptions than MIPS due to its doubly robust structure.
-As we know the variance of DR, we only focus on reducing the variance of MDR against DR as follows. \begin{proposition}[Variance Reduction of MDR against DR] Under Assumptions \ref{common_support}, \ref{no_direct_effect}, and \ref{common_embed_support}, the difference between the variances of DR and MDR is
+However, we cannot guarantee that either assumption holds, so we derive the bias of MDR when the assumptions required for unbiasedness are not satisfied.